cucumber-rs/cucumber/book/src/quickstart.md

     world.cat.hungry = true;
 }

-// This runs before everything else, so you can setup things here. fn main() {
+// This runs before everything else, so you can set up things here. fn main() {
     // You may choose any executor you like (`tokio`, `async-std`, etc.).
     // You may even have an `async` main, it doesn't matter.
 The point is that
     // Cucumber is composable. :)
     futures::executor::block_on(AnimalWorld::run(
-        "tests/features/book/animal.feature",
+        "tests/features/book/quickstart/simple.feature",
     ));
 }
 ```